Anthony T. Kahoʻohanohano

-Anthony Thomas Kahoʻohanohano (July 22, 1930 – September 1, 1951) was an American soldier who was killed in action on September 1, 1951, during the Korean War.
+Anthony Thomas Kahoʻohanohano (July 22, 1930 – September 1, 1951) was a United States Army soldier who was killed in action on September 1, 1951, during the Korean War.
 He became a recipient of the United States military's highest decoration for valor, the Medal of Honor.

 Early life and family

-A native of Maui, Hawaii, Kahoʻohanohano was the son of a police officer and one of seven siblings, 6 brothers and 1 sister.
+A native of Maui, Hawaii, Kahoʻohanohano was the son of a police officer and one of seven siblings, six brothers and one sister.
 He lived in Wailuku and played football and basketball at St. Anthony's School for Boys (now known as St. Anthony High School) before graduating in 1949.
-All six of the Kahoʻohanohano brothers served in the U.S. military: Anthony and three others in the active duty Army, one in the Marine Corps, and one in the National Guard.
+All six of the Kahoʻohanohano brothers served in the U.S. military: Anthony and three others in the active duty army, one in the Marine Corps, and one in the National Guard.